-This is a simple drawing of medieval shield with Cross Buttony symbol on it.
+This is a simple drawing of a medieval shield with the Cross Buttony symbol on it.

 As every cross contains a symbol this one has three crossbars.
 Every crossbar represents the Pope’s role:

-While Cross Bottony’s arms end with trefoil, Cross Fleury arms end with flowers.
+While Cross Bottony’s arms end with trefoil, Cross Fleury's arms end with flowers.
 This cross is very nice to draw as a decoration.

-On each arm there are three petals which represent Faith, Wisdom, and Chivalry.
+On each arm, three petals represent Faith, Wisdom, and Chivalry.

 It is also called Crusader’s Cross, as Pope Urban II gave Crusaders a papal banner with this symbol.